MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 ## 1. Learn about the Development Edition
 Learn about the [Developer Edition](https://www.microsoft.com/hololens/buy)

+> [!NOTE]
+> The Development Edition is not permitted to be deployed with a commercially distributed solution.
+The Development Edition is permitted to be deployed in the aiding of the development and/or testing of applications in a commercial setting.

 The HoloLens 2 Development Edition includes a HoloLens 2, $500 in Azure credits, a 3-month Unity Pro Trial, and a 3-month Pixyz plugin trial:

 | Bundle feature | Description |